White Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In five games as the favorite over the last 10 matchups, the White Sox have a record of 3-2.
+- The White Sox have played as the underdog in three of their past 10 games and have gone 1-2 in those contests.

-- When it comes to hitting the over, the White Sox and their opponents are 4-5-1 in their last 10 games with a total.
+- When it comes to the over/under, the White Sox and their opponents are 1-8-1 in their last 10 games.

-- Sportsbooks have not set a spread for any of the White Sox's last 10 games.
+- Bookmakers have yet to post a spread in any of the White Sox's past 10 games.
+The average over/under established by oddsmakers in Chicago's past four games has been 8.6, a run in which the White Sox and their opponents have gone under each time.

 Explore More About This Game